Tom Brady: Personal life

 Brady was raised Catholic, but in a 2015 interview, expressed he was less religious than spiritual.

 During his career with the Patriots, Brady and his family lived in the Boston suburb of Brookline, Massachusetts, and in New York City.
 They own several homes and spend time during the summer at the Yellowstone Club near Big Sky, Montana, and at their home at Silo Ridge in Amenia, New York.
 When Brady signed with the Buccaneers, he rented a mansion in Tampa, Florida.
 In December 2020, Brady and Bündchen reportedly bought a home in Indian Creek, Florida.

+Brady also participated in the 2026 FIFA World Cup draw on December 5, 2025.

 Family and relationships

 Brady dated actress Bridget Moynahan from 2004 until December 2006.
 Brady and Moynahan ended their relationship soon after Moynahan became pregnant.
 In February 2007, Moynahan confirmed to People magazine that she was more than three months pregnant with Brady's child.
-Their son, John Edward Thomas "Jack" Moynahan, was born in August 2007.
+Their son was born in August 2007.

 Brady began dating Brazilian model Gisele Bündchen in December 2006.
 Brady and Bündchen married on February 26, 2009, in a Catholic ceremony at St. Monica Catholic Church in Santa Monica, California.
-Together, they have two children: a son, Benjamin Rein Brady, born in 2009, and a daughter, Vivian Lake Brady, born in 2012.
+Together, they have two children: a son, born in 2009, and a daughter, born in 2012.
 In October 2022, the couple announced their divorce.

 Brady and baseball player Kevin Youkilis became brothers-in-law in 2012 when Youkilis married Brady's sister Julie.
 Brady's niece, Maya Brady, is a college softball player for the UCLA Bruins.
 Brady is a distant cousin of former MLB pitcher and left fielder Pete Meegan.